 To the extent that we need to convert the U.S. dollars we receive from any offering or financing into Renminbi to fund our operations, acquisitions, or for other uses within the PRC, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we receive from the conversion.
-To the extent that we seek to convert Renminbi into U.S. dollars, depreciation of the Renminbi against the U.S. dollar would have an adverse effect on the U.S. dollar would have an adverse effect on the V.S. dollar would have an adverse effect on the U.S. dollar amount we receive from the conversion.
+To the extent that we seek to convert Renminbi into U.S. dollars, depreciation of the Renminbi against the U.S. dollar would have an adverse effect on the U.S. dollar amount we receive from the conversion.
 On the other hand, a decline in the value of the Renminbi against the U.S. dollar could reduce the U.S. dollar equivalent of our financial results, the value of your investment in the company and the dividends that we may pay in the future, if any, all of which may materially and adversely affect the prices of our ADS.

-The Renminbi has fluctuated significantly against the U.S. dollar during the reporting periods presented, from a rate of RMB6.4778 to US\$1.00 as of December 31, 2015 and to a rate of RMB6.9430 to US\$1.00 as of December 30, 2016 and to a rate of RMB6.5063 to US\$1.00 as of December 29, 2017.
+The Renminbi has fluctuated significantly against the U.S. dollar during the reporting periods presented, from a rate of RMB6.9430 to US\$1.00 as of December 30, 2016 to a rate of RMB6.5063 to US\$1.00 as of December 31, 2017 and to a rate of RMB6.8755 to US\$1.00 as of December 31, 2018.
 We are exposed to currency risk attributable to foreign currencies denominated monetary assets and liabilities that are different from the respective group entities' functional currency, while as these monetary assets and liabilities are not material, and all of our revenues and most of our expenses are denominated in Renminbi, the changes in the exchange rates of Renminbi against U.S. dollars have not historically materially impacted our results of operations.

 We are not currently subject to any significant direct foreign exchange risk and accordingly, we have not hedged exposures denominated in foreign currencies, nor do we have any other derivative financial instruments outstanding.
-Based on the amount of our cash, cash equivalents and restricted cash as of December 31, 2017, a 1.0% change in the exchange rate between the Renminbi and the U.S. dollar would result in an increase or decrease of RMB58.6 million (US\$9.0 million) to our cash, cash equivalents and restricted cash.
+Based on the amount of our cash, cash equivalents and restricted cash as of December 31, 2018, a 1.0% change in the exchange rate between the Renminbi and the U.S.

+dollar would result in an increase or decrease of RMB8.9 million (US\$1.3 million) to our cash, cash equivalents and restricted cash.